 We recently purchased some clothes for my older daughter, Madelyn, since she has outgrown a lot of things.
 I bought several of the items during a sale at Hanna Andersson, and tried to keep things coordinated, so she can mix and match a little.
 Here is her new capsule wardrobe, which should last through this year, with the addition of a couple long-sleeved tops in winter.
 These are ALL of her clothes, minus the four special occasion dresses in the closet:

 - Start with what you have.
 Take a look at any of your child’s clothes that fit.
 Are there similar colors?
 Which items are the favorites?
 Which items are the best quality and most durable?
 See if you can start forming outfits with those.
+Record the number of items you have to start with on your cheat sheet!

 - Pick your colors.
 With your child’s input, pick a two to three colors to stick to for the capsule wardrobe.
 You can always add in some neutrals too (black or navy, gray, white, and tan).
 This will make it easier to make more outfits with a smaller number of items.
+Record these colors at the top of the cheat sheet, so you remember when you go to the store, or when family members ask about clothing for gifts.

 - Optional: start out at a thrift store or mom to mom sale.
 Find as many of the items as you can there, in coordinating colors.
+Bring your cheat sheet along to make shopping easy.

 - Order or buy the rest of what you need at a store that carries the types of clothing your child likes and needs.
 Look online for coupons or sales, and head to the store to finish up your shopping (with your list, of course).